 If you'd rather see wildlife from a hiking trail, you can drive out to the Barataria Preserve at the Jean Lafitte National Historical Park.
 An extensive network of trails lets you get up (relatively) close and personal with gators and other cool local animals.

 You can see alligators at both the Audubon Zoo and the Audubon Aquarium of the Americas.
-In fact, both locations currently house a pair of the Institute's famous white alligators, which are particularly cool and not likely to be seen in the wild.
+In fact, both locations currently house a pair of the Institute's famous white alligators, which are particularly interesting to see and not likely to be seen in the wild.
 The Zoo has plenty of regular gators as well, including some impressively large ones that you can see (safely) from quite close up.